Microbudget Filmmaking Symposium

 Date: Friday 27 September - Sunday 29 September 2013

 Building 3, Bon Marche, 755 Harris Street

 Audience: Early career filmmakers, industry professionals, screenwriters, media arts students and academics interested in microbudget filmmaking

 RSVP: Book now

-microWAVE is presented in collaboration with the Faculty of Arts and Social Sciences and the Centre for Creative Practice and Cultural Economy at the University of Technology, Sydney with additional support from the Adelaide Festival, the Co-op Bookshop and 2SER.
+microWAVE is presented in collaboration with the Faculty of Arts and Social Sciences, the Centre for Creative Practice and Cultural Economy and the Creative Practice Research Group at the University of Technology, Sydney, with additional support from the Sydney Underground Film Festival.